 (Grand Challenge 13)

 The National Academy of Engineering (NAE) Grand Challenge Scholars Program (GCSP) is a combined curricular and extra-curricular programme with five components that are designed to prepare students to be the generation that solves the grand challenges facing society in this century.

 The Grand Challenges are a call-to-action and serve as a focal point for society’s attention to opportunities and challenges affecting our quality of life.

-Taylor's School of Engineering is the first school outside North America that is registered with GCSP.
+Taylor's Department of Engineering is the first Malaysian University outside North America that is registered with GCSP.
 For more details on GCSP, visit http://www.engineeringchallenges.org/GrandChallengeScholarsProgram.aspx

-1st Engineering School in Malaysia to be accepted as a collaborator in the prestigious CDIO™ Initiative.DISCOVER MORE
+Taylor's Department of Engineering is the first to be accepted as a collaborator in the prestigious CDIO™ Initiative.DISCOVER MORE

 Taylor’s Racing Team (TRT) is an avenue for students to unleash their potential by challenging themselves and putting their knowledge into practice.DISCOVER MORE